lead time vs cycle time

 Measuring Lead Time for Changes and Cycle Time metrics is vital in ensuring your work processes flow in the most efficient manner possible.

-Understanding Lead Time for Changes and Cycle Time will help you keep track of your team’s progress while ensuring that your customers are satisfied.
+Understanding Lead Time vs Cycle Time will help you keep track of your team’s progress while ensuring that your customers are satisfied.

 Reducing Lead Time for Changes and Cycle Time isn’t hard if you have the right tools on your side.
 The challenging part is realizing that, given the volume of issues and tasks a software development team typically handles, you need an automated measuring method.